James Monroe: Presidency (1817–1825)

-Domestic affairs

-Democratic-Republican Party dominance
+Inauguration and cabinet

+Monroe's inauguration took place on March 4, 1817.
+As Monroe was the first president to take office during a period of peace and economic stability, the term "Era of Good Feelings" was soon coined.
+This period was characterized by the unchallenged dominance of the Republicans, who by the end of Madison's term had adopted some Federalist policies, such as the establishment of a central bank and protective tariffs.
 Monroe largely ignored old party lines in making federal appointments, which reduced political tensions and augmented the sense of "oneness" that pervaded the United States.
-He made two long national tours to build national trust.
-At Boston, a newspaper hailed his 1817 visit as the beginning of an "Era of Good Feelings".
-Frequent stops on his tours included ceremonies of welcome and expressions of good-will.
-The Federalist Party continued to fade during his administration; it maintained its vitality and organizational integrity in Delaware and a few localities, but lacked influence in national politics.
-Lacking serious opposition, the Democratic-Republican Party's Congressional caucus stopped meeting, and for practical purposes the party stopped operating.
+He made two long national tours to build national trust, which included ceremonies of welcome and expressions of good-will.

-Administration and cabinet

 Monroe appointed a geographically balanced cabinet, through which he led the executive branch.
 At Monroe's request, Crawford continued to serve as Treasury Secretary.
 Monroe also chose to retain Benjamin Crowninshield of Massachusetts as Secretary of the Navy and Richard Rush of Pennsylvania as Attorney General.
 Recognizing Northern discontent at the continuation of the Virginia dynasty, Monroe chose John Quincy Adams of Massachusetts as Secretary of State, making Adams the early favorite to eventually succeed Monroe.
 An experienced diplomat, Adams had abandoned the Federalist Party in 1807 in support of Thomas Jefferson's foreign policy, and Monroe hoped that the appointment would encourage the defection of more Federalists.
 After General Andrew Jackson declined appointment as Secretary of War, Monroe turned to South Carolina Congressman John C. Calhoun, leaving the Cabinet without a prominent Westerner.
 In late 1817 Rush became the ambassador to Britain, and William Wirt succeeded him as Attorney General.
 With the exception of Crowninshield, the rest of Monroe's initial cabinet appointees remained in place for the remainder of his presidency.